Causality and Delay and Physics in Real Systems

 In the present work causality property and physics behind it is analyzed for physical systems.
 Different methodologies for checking or enforcing causality in both time and frequency domain are discussed.
 Causality metric for measuring causality violation is introduced.
 Physical anomaly of a system with perfectly linear phase is discussed and shown that small perturbation of non-linear portion of the phase can fix the non-causal anomaly.

-M. Tsiklauri et al., "Causality and Delay and Physics in Real Systems," IEEE International Symposium on Electromagnetic Compatibility, pp. 961-966, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+M. Tsiklauri et al., "Causality and Delay and Physics in Real Systems," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 961-966, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 2014 IEEE International Symposium on Electromagnetic Compatibility (2014: Aug.
 4-8, Raleigh, NC)

 Frequency domain analysis; Impulse response; Kramers-Kronig relations; Transfer functions; Causality metric; Causality property; Delay; Linear phase; Physical systems; Pulse response; Small perturbations; Time and frequency domains; Electromagnetic compatibility

 Article - Conference proceedings

 © 2014 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.

 08 Aug 2014